Assets in Accounting Definition :

 3. Tangible vs. Intangible Assets

-- Tangible Assets: Physical items such as buildings, machinery, and inventory.
+- Assets that are Tangible: Physical items such as buildings, machinery, and inventory.

-- Intangible Assets: Non-physical resources like intellectual property and brand value.
+- Assets that are In-tagible: Non-physical resources like intellectual property and brand value.

-- Operating Assets: Directly contribute to business operations, like equipment and inventory.
+- Assets that are Operating: Directly contribute to business operations, like equipment and inventory.

-- Non-Operating Assets: Not essential for core operations but provide additional revenue, such as investment properties.
+- Assets that are Non-Operating Not essential for core operations but provide additional revenue, such as investment properties.

 Asset Classification in Financial Statements